Skip to main content

 1.3 What These Certificates Are (and Are Not)

-Certificates issued here are signed by a Cloudflare-managed, account-level root CA. They are only valid for mTLS validation at the Cloudflare edge (the edge checks the certificate against its own CA when a request arrives).
+Certificates issued here are signed by a Cloudflare-managed, account-level root CA. They are only valid for mTLS validation at the Cloudflare edge, which checks the certificate against its own CA when a request arrives.

 These certificates are not trusted by any browser or operating system by default.
 They are not server TLS certificates.
-If you inspect one directly, it will show as "unknown issuer."
-That is expected behavior (they serve a different purpose than the server-side certificate that handles HTTPS).
+If you inspect one directly it will show as "unknown issuer."
+That is expected behavior since they serve a different purpose than the server-side certificate that handles HTTPS.

 1.4 Install the Certificate on Client Devices